rmsk2/basic_flash/README.md

 You will need 64tass, a Python3 interpreter and GNU Make to build the software.
 Simply use `make` to create a flash cartridge image called `cartridge.bin` or individual 8K flash blocks called `basic_01.bin` and `basic_02.bin`.
 The 8K blocks can be written to onbaord flash via FoenixMgr and the cartridge image can be written to a flash cartridge via [fcart](https://github.com/rmsk2/cartflash).
 Both versions do not depend on the location in flash memory.
-I.e. as long as you use consecutive flash blocks these binaries can be stored anywhere inflash memory.
+I.e. as long as you use consecutive flash blocks these binaries can be stored anywhere in flash memory.
 Executing `make clean` removes all files which are created during the build process.

 ## Running the software